 Milk, sourced from healthy cows on healthy soil, is a nutrient-dense superfood.
-It is an excellent source of protein and energy (from lactose), calcium, magnesium, phosphate, B vitamins, Vitamin D, iodine, potassium, healthy fats and amino acids.
+It is an excellent source of calcium, magnesium, phosphate, B vitamins, Vitamin D, iodine, potassium, healthy fats, amino acids, energy (from lactose) and protein.
 There are two types of protein found in milk – whey (20%) and casein (80%) – both of which are extremely efficient at helping our bodies absorb amino acids, build and repair muscle and more.

 Today, the beta-casein found in cow’s milk is present in one of two variants: A2 beta-casein and A1 beta-casein.
 Originally, cow’s milk only had the A2 beta-casein protein present (A2/A2) – which is the same primary protein found in human milk.
 Because of this, A2 beta-casein is most natural to the human body and more easily absorbed.

 However, the protein in cow’s milk has changed throughout time.
-Several thousands of years ago, there was a genetic mutation in the A2 beta-casein protein that created the A1 beta-casein variant, which has resulted in most commercially available cow’s milk today to become a mixture of A1 and A2 beta-casein (A2/A1).
+At some point, there was a genetic mutation in the A2 beta-casein protein that created the A1 beta-casein variant, which has resulted in most commercially available cow’s milk today to become a mixture of A1 and A2 beta-casein (A2/A1).
 Unfortunately, the A1 beta-casein can be difficult for humans to digest and is linked to inflammation, gut discomfort and many other health issues.

-It was this knowledge that prompted Stephanie and Blake Alexandre to seek out a way to breed the A1 beta-casein variant out of their herd of cows.
+It was this knowledge that prompted Blake and Stephanie Alexandre to seek out a way to breed the A1 beta-casein variant out of their herd of cows.
 The result?
 Today the Alexandres have 100% A2/A2 cows producing organic milk that is free of the A1 beta-casein mutation.